Assessments

 Feedback Session

-A dedicated session to explain results, provide clear answers, and discuss practical recommendations and next steps.
+A dedicated session to talk through results, provide clear and considered responses, and discuss practical recommendations and the pathway forward.

-This staged approach means families receive professional guidance from the outset, and only move forward to a full assessment when it is clinically appropriate, supporting informed decision-making and meaningful outcomes.
+This structured approach ensures that families receive professional guidance early, and only proceed to full assessment when it is clinically appropriate, supporting informed decision-making and meaningful outcomes.

 Written report